bruffridge/AppLayout/README.md

 ## Documentation

+### Update

+The layout now compiles with [LESS](http://lesscss.org/)!
+I changed the dropdowns to use code from Twitter's Bootstrap modified slightly for my design.
+The documentation below will need to be updated to reflect these new changes.

 ### Responsive

 This layout was designed to be [responsive](http://www.alistapart.com/articles/responsive-web-design/).
 By default it will fill 100% of the viewport.
-You can adjust this by uncommenting these lines in site.css:

     div#footer, div#header, div#body {
       /*width: expression(this.width > 1280 ?
 1280: (this.width < 800 ?
 800: true));